Jiji health: BRIDGING GAPS IN HEALTHCARE

 Kilemi Thambura

-Kilemi Thambura, is the co-founder and director of Advanced IT Solutions, which owns the Damu-Sasa innovation.
+Kilemi Thambura, is the co-founder and director of Advanced IT Solutions, which owns the Jiji Health innovation.
 He is a graduate of the Africa Nazarene University with a degree in Business Information Technology.
 His expertise spans ICT and business.

 Aaron Ogunde